-As of December 29, 2019, we operated 100 Chuy's restaurants located in the following states:
+As of December 27, 2020, we operated 92 restaurants located in the following states:

 LOCATION NUMBER OF RESTAURANTS

 Alabama 2

 Arkansas 3

 Colorado 4

-Florida 11
+Florida 7

-Georgia 3
+Georgia 2

-Illinois 2
+Illinois 1

 Indiana 3

+Kentucky 5

 Louisiana 1

-Kentucky 5

-Kansas 1

-Maryland 1

 Missouri 1

-North Carolina 4
+North Carolina 3

 Ohio 6

 Oklahoma 3

 South Carolina 1

 Tennessee 6

-Texas 37
+Texas 38

 Virginia 6

-Total 100
+Total 92

-As of December 29, 2019 we have also signed leases and are in development for seven additional restaurants: one in Frisco and one in Amarillo, Texas; one in Indianapolis, Indiana; one in Pembroke Pines, Florida; one in Brentwood and one in Nashville, Tennessee; and one in Denver, Colorado.
+As of December 27, 2020 we have also signed leases and are in development for five additional restaurants: one in Amarillo, Texas; one in Southport, Indiana; one in Pembroke Pines, Florida; one in Brentwood, Tennessee; and one in White Bridge, Tennessee.
 We generally lease all of the land, parking lots and buildings used in our restaurant operations under various long-term operating lease agreements.
 For additional information regarding our obligations under our leases, see Note 10 to our Consolidated Financial Statements.
+See Item 1.
+"Business-Real Estate" for additional information regarding our properties.